 Jessica says, “The team was stretched out.
 The rapid growth of the company was a challenge that required a creative solution, a new tool to help us manage the increasing demands of the booming business.”

 Beyond the sheer volume of work, Jessica says that regional studios were hiring local designers to create content and the results were mixed, to say the least.

-“When I first started, one of my jobs was to scout social media to find the worst examples of graphic design,” laughs Jessica.
+“When I first started, one of my jobs was to scout social media to find the worst examples of graphic design,” Jessica said.

-“Studios were creating their own assets and lack of brand knowledge were diluting our image.
+“Studios were creating their own assets and lack of brand knowledge was diluting our image.
 There was a lack of consistency on their social channels,” she says.

-Jessica also says that they needed a tool that could accommodate the continuous growth of the company.
+Orangetheory needed a tool that could support the company's continuous growth.

 “It wasn’t really where we wanted to put our resources.
 We had a top notch creative team, and we wanted to use their skills in creative campaigns and bigger initiatives,” she says.